 Changing your From address looks suspicious to receiving email boxes and can lead to inboxing issues.

 - Do - Set your reply address to a working email box and encourage your subscribers to reply.

 Be sure your customers can get in touch with you by replying.
 This engagement is very favorable in the eyes of receiving email boxes as well as a good customer experience.

 - Do - Understand it's a good thing to be in the Promotions Tab for Gmail.

 The Promotions tab in Gmail is where marketing and commercial newsletters belong.
-Gmail selects how emails are put into the Promotional tab and there is no reliable way to avoid this placement.
+Gmail selects how emails are put into the Promotional tab, and there is no reliable way to avoid this placement.
 The promotional tab is your friend because it keeps your messages out of the spam folder and does not trigger a notification when the email arrives.
 Notifications for marketing emails lead to unsubscribes and complaints (marking as spam).
-As individual subscribers engage with your emails, your emails may move into their inbox.
+As individual subscribers engage with your emails, your emails may move into their inboxes.
 Gmail-detected promotions are placed in the inbox for other email apps (such as Apple Mail.)